 Turkey’s threat perception is strategic and born from internal political needs more than it is connected to short-term military gains.
-What the Turkish establishment is concerned with is the potential international recognition that could be granted to the Rojava project/SDF and the military empowerment of the YPG.
+What the Turkish establishment is concerned with is the potential international recognition that could be granted to the Rojava project and SDF, and the military empowerment of the YPG.

 As long as the Kurdish-led project gains traction in Syria, the Turkish government knows it will fail at keeping Kurdish autonomy aspirations in its southeastern Kurdish-majority region under control.
 The leaders in Ankara know that no matter how many Kurdish politicians they imprison, as long as the Rojava experiment lives on, the Kurds in Turkey may still believe it is possible to one day carve out an autonomous space for themselves.

-Contrary to the mainstream view in the West, the source then of aggression in Turkey towards the Syrian Kurds (or the Kurds in general) is not just President Recep Tayyip Erdoğan.
+Contrary to the mainstream view in the West, the source, then, of aggression in Turkey toward the Syrian Kurds (or the Kurds in general) is not just President Recep Tayyip Erdoğan.
 The enmity runs deeper and is broader; the Turkish incursion enjoys widespread support from other elements of the Turkish state.
 Even the main opposition party, the Republican People’s Party or CHP, which is critical of Erdoğan and received support from Kurdish voters during the last local elections, came out in support of the government’s recent incursion into Syria.

 As such, the Turkish policy against the gains of Kurds beyond Turkey’s borders has backing from the religious nationalists represented by Erdoğan’s AK Party, the secular nationalists represented by the CHP, the right-wing urban nationalists in the IYI Party, and the rural nationalists of the Nationalist Action Party (MHP).
 Any organizing of Kurds—whatever their political beliefs and backgrounds—elicits a sense of insecurity and caution from all sides of the Turkish political establishment in Ankara.

-This can be seen in the positions taken against the Kurdistan Democratic Party (KDP) which led the Kurdistan Regional Government in Iraqi Kurdistan during the botched attempt at Iraqi Kurdish independence in 2017.
-All parties on all sides of the Turkish political spectrum—with the exception of the pro-Kurdish leftist People’s Democracy Party (HDP)—were opposed, or were compelled to oppose, the moves of the KDP even though the KDP are political enemies of the PKK.
+This can be seen in the positions taken against the Kurdistan Democratic Party (KDP), which led the Kurdistan Regional Government in Iraqi Kurdistan during the botched attempt at Iraqi Kurdish independence in 2017.
+All parties on all sides of the Turkish political spectrum—with the exception of the pro-Kurdish leftist People’s Democracy Party (HDP)—opposed, or were compelled to oppose, the moves of the KDP, even though the KDP are political enemies of the PKK.

-There is no indication that Turkey will go back in line with Western/NATO policies just because the United States has stopped its support for the SDF.
+There is no indication that Turkey will go back in line with Western and NATO policies just because the United States has stopped its support for the SDF.
 The recent ceasefire agreement between Moscow and Ankara demonstrates that President Erdoğan’s government will take the role of “little brother” in Turkey’s relationship with President Vladimir Putin and support Russia’s initiatives in Syria.

 The international Kurdish autonomy movement is the biggest loser of the Turkish attack, since Kurdish leaders may end up with no territory when the Al-Assad regime eventually moves into northern Syria.
 Despite defeating ISIS, losing their beloved Rojava project has been the most significant loss the Kurds have faced in Syria, overshadowing any political gains they made during the conflict.

 Still, the Kurdish-led political experiment has left the Syrian Kurdish groups and allies with useful political know-how for the future.
-It is unlikely that the Al-Assad government could or would want to deprive the Kurds and their allies of all their newly-won rights.
-Early indications suggest that the Al-Assad government would want to keep the Kurdish armed groups, in some form, as a balancing force against the some 80,000-strong jihadist groups under Turkish control.
-In the end, policy makers in Damascus, Moscow, and Tehran may allow Syrian Kurds more autonomy yet with limited national power in the new Syria.
+It is unlikely that the Al-Assad government could or would want to deprive the Kurds and their allies of all their newly won rights.
+Early indications suggest that the Al-Assad government would want to keep the Kurdish armed groups, in some form, as a balancing force against the some eighty thousand-strong jihadist groups under Turkish control.
+In the end, policymakers in Damascus, Moscow, and Tehran may allow Syrian Kurds more autonomy yet with limited national power in the new Syria.